lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 __II Precepts__

-- Break it down
+- Breakdown Quests or Tasks until there is only one Item per sub-tasks
 - Validate
     * test assumptions and hypothesis
     * test your thinking with code
-- Never end in a Broken state.
+- Never stop in a Broken state or build.

 __III Rules for coding__

-- you must test working build
-- You can only commit working builds
+- You can only commit tested working builds
-- Breakdown Tasks until there is only one Item per sub-tasks
 - Maintain the flow
     * Avoid stoping by temporarly subtituting complicated tasks with a simpler version
     * use `props` and `stand-ins` until the real think can take over the task
-- Write your thoughs as comments or pseudo-code
+- Write your thoughts as comments or pseudo-code
-- Never stop with a Broken build.

 __IV Rules for design__